David Clark Company: G-suits

-The company has designed and manufactured pressure/space suits and life support systems for NASA and U.S. Air Force.
-It developed partial pressure suits for NASA's Bell X-1 rocket-powered research aircraft in the 1940s, and full pressure suits for the D558-2 and North American X-15 research aircraft in the 1950s.
-DCC's X-15 suit design became the basis for all of its subsequent full pressure suits, including the spacesuits worn by astronauts for the first U.S. extravehicular activities (EVA) conducted during NASA's Project Gemini.
-It also participated in team effort to develop the Integrated Life Support System for F-15 jet fighter and B-1 bomber crews.

 David Clark worked closely with the laboratory of Earl Wood at the Mayo Clinic when developing the early G-suit.
 The goal was to prevent blackout during high-G forces experienced during dive bombing maneuvers.
 With the physiologic principles of blackout during high G-forces worked out by Wood and colleagues, the G-activated single pressure suit utilizing air bladders, first released in 1943 with improvements to follow in 1944, provided what was considered to be a significant advantage for the Allied forces.
 Of key importance was Wood and colleagues' recognition that gravitationally induced loss of consciousness (GLOC) was due to relative loss of arterial pressure pushing blood to the head rather than a loss of venous return.

+Pressure suits

-Since 1946, DCC's continuous pressure suit research and development efforts, sponsored largely by the Department of Defense to support its USAF high-altitude aircraft (Lockheed U-2 and SR-71) programs, resulted in the late 1980s development of a new-generation pressure suit.
+The company has designed and manufactured pressure/space suits and life support systems for NASA and U.S. Air Force.
+It developed partial pressure suits for NASA's Bell X-1 rocket-powered research aircraft in the 1940s, and full pressure suits for the D558-2 and North American X-15 research aircraft in the 1950s.
+DCC's X-15 suit design became the basis for all of its subsequent full pressure suits, including the spacesuits worn by astronauts for the first U.S. extravehicular activities (EVA) conducted during NASA's Project Gemini.
+It also participated in team effort to develop the Integrated Life Support System for F-15 jet fighter and B-1 bomber crews.Since 1946, DCC's continuous pressure suit research and development efforts, sponsored largely by the Department of Defense to support its USAF high-altitude aircraft (Lockheed U-2 and SR-71) programs, resulted in the late 1980s development of a new-generation pressure suit.
 The result was the S1034 Pilot's Protective Assembly (PPA).
 The S1034 PPA has since become the USAF and DoD standard pressure suit and served as the basis for NASA's S1035 Advanced Crew Escape Suit (ACES).
 This was adopted for the Space Shuttle program, replacing DCC's (partial pressure) S1032 Launch Entry Suit (LES).
 Both the S1034 PPA and S1035 ACES continue to be used by the USAF and NASA.